 I know, that is a terribly long sentence, but what’s even more terrifying is how accurate it is.

 In business, you have three choices.
 1 – You can run around mindlessly getting nothing important done.
-2 – You can put in the long hours and focus on the minors during non-prime business hours and focus on only majors during prime time.
+2 – You can put in the long hours and focus on the minors during off-hours and focus on only majors during prime time.
 Or, 3 – you can delegate everything that’s not a major to someone else.

 Those are your only three choices.
 If you can’t afford to delegate because you’re just starting off, then you are left with two choices.
 You can either work during off hours OR pretend you’re going to be able to pull it off using approach number 1.
 I should warn you, it never works.